The Best Way to Keep Your Cabinets Clean Inside & Out

 Cabinets are vital for kitchen storage and organization, but they attract dust and food particles on the inside.
 Then, splattered oil and spills make cabinets look grimy on the outside.
 It doesn’t take long for new cabinets to start looking old.
-With your busy schedule, you may not have time to deep clean your cabinets every week.
+With your busy schedule, you may not have time to clean your cabinets thoroughly every week.
 Fortunately, you can use these cleaning tips to keep your cabinets looking newer longer.

 Install Cabinet Hardware

 If your cabinet doors and drawers don’t already have knobs or handles, install them to help prevent greasy fingers from touching the wood surface.
 It’s much easier to clean a metal knob with all-purpose clean and a washcloth than it is to scrub grime off wood.

 Different types of liners are available to help protect your cabinet and pantry shelves.
 They prevent freshly washed dishes from warping the shelf, and they’re easier to wipe clean than wood.
 You can purchase shelf liners, or you can make them yourself from any of these materials: